averaldofh/OBC_VW/README.md

 The speed will be calculated after the wheels RPM.

 Wheels RPM will be measured by an Hall Effect Sensor and 4 magnets.
+Thanks to youtube.com/user/interlinkknight for this awesome piece of code.

 A thermistor will be used in the oil heat exchanger to measure the temperature.

-A new Fuel tank sensor will be used instead of the old cable one.
-Probably a simple potentiometer.
+A new Fuel tank sensor will be used instead of the old one.
+Probably a potentiometer.

 Still need to implement an eeprom to save the odometer. using the internal eeprom from esp32 gave me erros when used EEPROM.commit(); (aka reboots).